EzequielCaste/React-GraphQL-Social-App/README.md

 Basically a social media app clone where users can register, login, create posts, like posts, and comment on them.

+## Features

+I'm going to add the following features to improve on the base project:
+- [X] Allow user to edit their post
+- [X] Responsive layout for Mobile and Tablet
+- [ ] Light/Dark Theme Selector

 ### Deployed to Netlify

 [Visit the app](https://ezecaste-social-app.netlify.app/)